 Women’s more discerning taste buds have long been appreciated in the spirits business with noted master blenders like Rachel Barrie (Brown Forman after Morrison Bowmore and Glenmorangie), Stephanie Macleod at Dewars and Kirsteen Campbell at Macallan while Joanne Moore is in charge at G&J Distillers in Warrington (was Greenalls).

 Women now hold many senior positions in the brewing profession.
 As far back as the 1970s, Heriot Watt University Brewing School had the redoubtable Professor Anna Macleod, who chain smoked cigars and could keep up with the most hardened of male drinkers!
 Katherine Smart headed up SABMiller’s worldwide brewing operation before A-B InBev took over and she is now Global Technical Director for Diageo.
 Ann Fahy ran Courage’s Berkshire Brewery until she returned to the States in 2003 and Ireland’s Maggie Timoney is currently in charge at Heineken USA.
 Sarah John at the tiny Boss Brewery in Swansea had a high profile tussle with Hugo Boss over branding.
-Bhavya Mandanna is Production Director for Carlsberg in Greece.
+Bhavya Mandanna is Production Director for Carlsberg in Denmark.
 Four sisters run American’s oldest brewing company – the 4mhL D&G Yuengling operation in Pottsville and Tampa.
-Anita Holdsworth is Plant Manager at Asahi’s Cascade Brewery in Tasmania and Colombian born Paola Leather has recently returned to St Austell as Quality Manager after gaining experience as Head Brewer at Skinners, Head of Brewing Services at Campden BRI and Brewing Production Manager at Brains in Cardiff.
+Anita Holdsworth Group Head of Quality for Asahi in Australia.
+Paola Leather was until recently the Quality Manager at St. Austell after gaining experience as Head Brewer at Skinners, Head of Brewing Services at Campden BRI and Brewing Production Manager at Brains in Cardiff.
 She also finds the time to run her own rum importing and blending business.

 There are of course many more and the proliferation of micro breweries to perhaps 2500 in the UK alone presents a host of job opportunities with these breweries getting a hefty duty rebate to encourage employment and investment.
 From its earliest beginnings brewing was a cottage industry and was usually carried out by women.
 There are famous medieval court records in Southwold showing that in 1345 Johanna de Corby and several other ‘ale wives’ were charged with selling short measures, serving poor quality ale and even fighting with their customers!
 The advent of the common brewer and the growth of pub estates moved brewing into much larger businesses and the descendants of Joanna were muscled out, quite literally.